Damarko-Berry/PseudoVision/README.md

 >Start Server

 # Clients
 I've been kinda lazy on this front so bare with me, but you do have several options.
-Such as any video player that allows for URLs and any broser that supports the video element.
+Such as any video player that allows for URLs and any browser that supports the video element.
 I've created 2 possible links URL formats
 ### Media Players:
 http://{IP}:6589/live/channelname
 ### Browsers: